PCdevv/PCdevv/README.md

 # 💫 About Me:
-Web developer interested in Mobile Web Artificial Intelegence, like to play competitive games.
-Finished React Next Laravel Project.
-Have experience with bootstrap and tailwind CSS
+Full-stack Web developer.
+Interested in Mobile, Web, Artificial Intelegence.
+Like to play competitive games.

 ## 🌐 Socials: